 Why is the transmission line going to Hampshire?

-TasNetworks is planning a new transmission line from Hampshire to Staverton to support a number of their network developments, according to their 2019 Annual Planning Report.
-As a result, we're now focusing only on developing a transmission line from Robbins Island to Hampshire.
+TasNetworks is planning a new transmission line from Hampshire to Staverton to support a number of their network developments.
+As a result, we’re focusing only on developing a transmission line from Robbins Island to Hampshire.